Updated 12 October 2020

 - Indoor sports (including martial arts and dance) Activities can resume in groups of up to 200 participants/players, including coaches, referees, trainers and spectators in indoor spaces (including pools).

 - The one person per 4 square metre rule will continue to apply in enclosed spaces.
 This applies to all community participants (juniors and seniors) as it is outside of school hours and public health directions apply.

 - An enclosed space is one that is covered and more than 75% enclosed, where walls prevent lateral airflow.

 - Use of communal facilities, such as canteens and change rooms, is now allowed.
 A risk assessment for these activities should be outlined in the COVID-safe plan.

-How have community use fees changed?
+How have community use fees changed in Term 4?